 Thermal warping of segments may also cause excessive thickness of the epoxy joints, which is frequently cause of voids, insufficient filling and stress concentration.
 Joint thickness should be kept as small as possible to minimize the influence of the physical parameters of epoxy (smaller elastic modulus than concrete, much larger creep coefficient, reoplastic time-dependent behavior instead of viscoelastic, etc.) on the behavior of precast segmental structures.
 Stress concentration and localized creep have often been associated with horizontal cracks in the webs radiating from thick epoxy joints.

 Thermal warping may be noticeable in box girder segments with large width-to-length ratio.
-My on-site courses of Mechanized Bridge Construction (2 days) and Precast Segmental Bridges (1 day) provide exhaustive coverage of the topic and explain how to analyze and control the effects of thermal warping.
+The courses of Mechanized Bridge Construction (2 days) and Precast Segmental Bridges (1 day) that Dr. Rosignoli teaches for the Continuing Education Program of the American Society of Civil Engineers and on-demand in the offices of bridge owners, designers and constructors provide exhaustive coverage of the topic and explain how to analyze and control the effects of thermal warping.
 With a production rate of one segment per day, a correct curing process for match-cast precast segments is essential to assure proper serviceability and durability of the bridge.